 Because our holdings are non-circulating, you may need to visit the Film and Media Archive in person in order to do your research.
 Our hours are Monday through Friday, 8:30 am to 5 pm.
 The archive is located in the West Campus Library and is not open weeknights or weekends.
-Users may request that items be digitized for individual research use off-site; however, it will take at least 2-3 days to process your request and make the items available to you.
+Users may request that items be digitized for individual research use off-site; however, it can take up to 2-3 weeks to process your request and make the items available to you.
 When you receive a digitized item from the archive, please INSPECT IT IMMEDIATELY to be certain you are able to use it as you wish.

 To explore our holdings for a research project, we recommend that you:

 Do a search on MavisWeb, our catalog.
 Remember, however, that many items in the archive are not yet in the catalog.